-- The District Average Daily Membership Weighted (ADMw) is projected to be 53,244. - The estimated SSF distribution is based upon a \$9.3 billion state budget for K-12 education funding to be distributed at 49/51% split over two years with PPS' share of the second year being \$243 million. - The estimated overall property tax and local option revenue to be collected by the District during 2022-23 is \$573.83 million and is based upon a 4.5% growth factor for property taxes, a 4.5% for local option and a 97% collection rate based on historical receipts. - The District's General Fund beginning fund balance, considered a resource in the budget process, is estimated to be \$90.5 million on July 1, 2022. - The Multnomah Education Service District (MESD) pass through or "Transit" dollars anticipated for 2022-23 is \$7.5 million.
-It is based upon changes to the service plan selection and will be refined not only though the budget process, but throughout the year, dependent on student needs and available funding. - Funding from the passage of the three rounds of Federal COVID stimulus funding, including the American Rescue Plan Act, will provide PPS and its partners an estimated \$115 million in funding via the Elementary and Secondary School Emergency Relief (commonly known as ESSER I, II and III).
+- The District Average Daily Membership Weighted (ADMw) is projected to be 53,244. - The estimated SSF distribution is based upon a \$9.3 billion state budget for K-12 education funding to be distributed at 49/51% split over two years with PPS' share of the second year being \$243 million. - The estimated overall property tax and local option revenue to be collected by the District during 2022-23 is approximately \$569.4 million and is based upon an approximate 5% growth factor for property taxes, an approximate 5% for local option and an estimated 96% collection rate based on historical receipts. - The District's General Fund beginning fund balance, considered a resource in the budget process, is estimated to be \$100 million on July 1, 2022.

+- The Multnomah Education Service District (MESD) pass through or "Transit" dollars anticipated for 2022-23 is \$7.5 million.
+It is based upon changes to the service plan selection and will be refined not only though the budget process, but throughout the year, dependent on student needs and available funding. - Funding from the passage of the three rounds of Federal COVID stimulus funding, including the American Rescue Plan Act, provided PPS and its partners an estimated \$115 million in funding via the Elementary and Secondary School Emergency Relief (commonly known as ESSER I, II and III).
 The District is projecting approximately \$75 million in remaining funds to deploy in July 2022 through September 2024 from ESSER II and ESSER III (having spent down ESSER I).
-Initial expenditures supported by ESSER funding may be eligible for

-Federal Emergency Management Agency (FEMA) reimbursement.
-There are outstanding reimbursements claims of approximately \$10 million with FEMA.
-There is currently no timetable for a reimbursement decision and therefore the approximately \$10 million are not included as part of the available resources for 2022-23.
+Initial expenditures supported by ESSER funding may be eligible for Federal Emergency Management Agency (FEMA) reimbursement.
+There are outstanding reimbursement claims of approximately \$11 million with FEMA.
+There is currently no timetable for a reimbursement decision and therefore the approximately \$11 million is not included as part of the available resources for 2022-23.